-It corresponds to statement (k) in the HVI diagram.
-IfStatement class allows you to add an IF-ELSEIF-ELSE loop within the main HVI sequence of any instrument engine.
-The IF-ELSEIF-ELSE loop contains one (or more) IF branches and an ELSE branch.
+This corresponds to the statement (k) in the HVI diagram.
+If Statement class allows you to add an IF-ELSEIF-ELSE statement within the main HVI sequence of any instrument engine.
+The IF-ELSEIF-ELSE statement contains one (or more) IF branches and an ELSE branch.
 The instructions and/or statements contained in each IF or ELSE branch are executed if the condition of each branch is met.
 The condition of each branch can be defined using the API class ConditionalExpression.
 Branch sub-sequence can be programmed using the same API methods and classes used to program the main HVI sequence, by means of the API classes IfBranch and ElseBranch.

-'''

-kthvi.ComparisonOperator.GREATER_THAN_OR_EQUAL_TO, exp_params.num_wfms)

-enable_ifbranches_time_matching = True

-Add If statement

-if_statement = awg_sequence.add_if('Check wfm_id', 60, if_condition, enable_ifbranches

-time_matching)

-if_branch_seq = if_statement.if_branch.sequence

-Reset wfm_id = 0 within the IF sequence

-instruction = if_branch_seq.add_instruction('wfm_id = 0', 20, awg_sequence.instruction

-set.assign.id)

-instruction.set_parameter(awg_sequence.instruction_set.assign.destination.id, wfm_id)

-instruction.set_parameter(awg_sequence.instruction_set.assign.source.id, 0)

-'''
+''' Previously defined resources wfm id = sync sequence.scopes[config.awg engine Name].registers[config.wfm id Name] awg sequence = sync block.sequences[hvi eng Names Names.awg engine] Define If condition and parameters if condition = kthvi.Condition.register comparison(wfm id, kthvi.ComparisonOperator.GREATER THAN OR EQUAL TO, config.num wfms) enable ifbranches time matching = True Add If statement if statement = awg sequence.add if("Check wfm id", 70, if condition, enable ifbranches time matching) if branch seq = if statement.if branch.sequence Reset wfm id = 0 within the IF sequence instruction = if branch seq.add instruction("wfm id = 0", 30, awg sequence.instruction set.assign.id) instruction.set_parameter(awg_sequence.instruction set.assign.destination.id, wfm id) instruction.set parameter(awg sequence.instruction set.assign.source.id, 0) '''